What Is Gigabit LTE? Exploring a Steppingstone to 5G Speeds

 Consider how Qualcomm explains this technology with the following highway analogy: “If all trucks are carrying the same load (6 bits per symbol, in the current instance), you can speed up traffic by reducing the number of trucks and adding a greater load to each (8 bits per symbol with 256-QAM in Gigabit LTE).
 This improves network speeds for everyone.”

-With 4 × 4 MIMO, consider the highway analogy again: Carrier aggregation widens the highway with extra lanes.
-4 × 4 MIMO stacks new lanes on top.
+With 4 x 4 MIMO, consider the highway analogy again: Carrier aggregation widens the highway with extra lanes.
+4 x 4 MIMO stacks new lanes on top.
 It also doubles the antennas on every individual LTE-enabled device on the network, providing smartphones with the ability to access the best signal.

 Qualcomm’s Snapdragon X16 LTE was the first modem to make Gigabit LTE possible on the device side.
 The X16 provided the capability to reach 1 Gbps via Cat 16 LTE.
-By late 2017, the X20 modem extended that to Cat 18 LTE that maxes out at 1.2 Gbps.
+By late 2017, the X20 modem extended that to Cat 18 LTE, which maxes out at 1.2 Gbps.

 Smartphones are addressing the consumer appetite for Gigabit LTE, but what about enterprise applications?
 Many industries that require mission-critical applications (military technologies), industrial applications (smart grids and other network-enabled utility systems) or life-saving applications (remote healthcare and telehealth) want 5G’s super-fast speeds and low latency.